-- Or when the bottom of the pan will be easily visible for continuously twice or thrice time stirring.
+- Or when the bottom of the pan will be easily visible while stirring.
 As shown in the pic.
-Then it’s the right time to add the soft mashed paneer to it.

-- Now after mashing, add that soft and smooth paneer to the pan.
+- Now add the paneer to the pan.

-- Then completely mix the soft and smooth paneer with the milk and stir it continuously.
+- Then completely mix the paneer with the evaporated milk and stir it continuously.

-- Cook the paneer in thicken milk for 3 mins by stirring it continuously.
+- Cook the mixture for 3 mins by continuous stirring.
 And continuously scraping the side of the pan.

-- After 3 mins, add 3/4 cup sugar to this milk-paneer mixture.
+- After 3 mins, add 3/4 cup sugar to this mixture.
 Mix it nicely.

-- Once the sugar melts down it releases water so the mixture will look little syrupy at this stage.
+- Once the sugar melts down, the mixture releases water and looks a little syrupy at this stage.

 - In this stage, don’t stop stirring to avoid burning.
 Keep stirring as it will be thick so quickly.